FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

  hooli.local piedpiper.local
 ```

-The line will look like this after you are done (assuming you haven't edited this file before):
+Now the line will look like this, assuming you haven't edited this file before:

 ```
 127.0.0.1       localhost hooli.local piedpiper.local
 ```

-After you are done with this tutorial, you can remove the `hooli.local` and `piedpiper.local` lines.
+After you are done with this tutorial, you can remove the `hooli.local` and `piedpiper.local` lines if you'd like.

 ## Configure FusionAuth

-You'll need to configure the applications in FusionAuth and also register the end user you'll use to test single sign-on.
+You'll need to configure applications in FusionAuth as well as register the user account with which you'll log in.

-This tutorial will create and configure the applications using the adminstrative user interface, rather than the API.
+This tutorial will create and configure the applications using the adminstrative user interface, but you could use the API if you wanted.
 It'll also use the default tenant.
-Though FusionAuth supports multiple tenants, for this tutorial you'll keep everything in one tenant.
+Though FusionAuth supports multiple tenants, for this tutorial you'll keep everything in one tenant for simplicity's sake.

 Navigate to "Applications" and create two new applications; one named "Pied Piper" and one named "Hooli".
 For each of these, set the name appropriately.

 You'll also need to configure the "Authorized redirect URL" and the "Logout URL".
-Both of these fields are on the "OAuth tab".
+Both of these fields are on the "OAuth" tab.

-The "Authorized redirect URL" field has to include all valide redirect URLs.
-The values here tell FusionAuth where it can send the user after they've signed in.
+The "Authorized redirect URL" field must include all valid redirect URLs.
+These values tell FusionAuth where it can safely send the user after login.
 This field can have many values, but for this tutorial it'll only have one.
 For the Pied Piper application, add `http://piedpiper.local:3000/oauth-redirect`.
 For the Hooli application, add `http://hooli.local:3001/oauth-redirect`.

 The "Logout URL" is the URL to which the user is sent after they log out from this application.
 However, it serves another purpose when SSO is enabled.
-By default, this URL is requested by FusionAuth when a user is sent to the FusionAuth logout URL, `/oauth2/logout`.
+With the default configuration, this URL is requested by FusionAuth when a browser is requests the FusionAuth logout URL, `/oauth2/logout`.
 This allows a user to be automatically logged out of all applications in a tenant with one click of a logout link.
 For the Pied Piper application, set the "Logout URL" to `http://piedpiper.local:3000/endsession`.
 For the Hooli application, set it to `http://hooli.local:3001/endsession`.

-You'll build out both those endpoints, `oauth-redirect` and `endsession` in code later on.
+If this feels a bit mysterious, please bear with me.
+You'll build out both `oauth-redirect` and `endsession` in code later on.

 Here's what the Pied Piper application screen should look like when properly configured: